CrayLabs/SmartSim/doc/experiment.rst

 Configure
 =========
-Customizing the path for ``Experiment`` folder generation and entity execution is possible by specifying the `path` argument during initialization.
-This allows you to define either an absolute or relative `path` depending to your requirements.
+Customizing the path of the ``Experiment`` and entity folders is possible by providing either an absolute or relative path to the `path` argument during initialization.
+When a relative path is provided, SmartSim executes the entity relative to the current working directory.

 For instance, consider the following Python script: